The Passage Experience

 Students receive a career-focused assignments nearly every week.
 The nature of the assignment depends on the course.
 Students work on their assignment during the week.

 Students and instructors use Slack for communication and coaching between live classes.
 It's perfect for sharing work, connecting with peers, and applying instructor feedback.
 Think of it as your instructor's office hours.

 Before the live class, students submit the completed assignment.
 A portion of class is dedicated to in-depth critiques of everyone's work.
 Afterwords, your instructor presents scheduled lectures, demos, or lessons.

 Repeat for all 11 classes.

 Continue: Enroll in the next course.

 Defer: Take a break and hold off on your next course.

 Dropout: You can drop out of the program after attending any course.

-Each class consists of industry-relevant lectures and demonstrations presented by your Passage Mentor.
+Lectures & Demos: Each class consists of industry-relevant lectures and demonstrations.

-Students complete assignments on a weekly basis.
-Each assignment is designed to work towards a complete portfolio.
+Industry Assignments: Students complete assignments on a weekly basis.
+Each assignment focuses on the industry and portfolio development.